 Not all dental issues can be seen on the surface.
-Some dental health problems like an infection of a tooth’s nerve or root is found inside a tooth and must be addressed with specific procedures in order to save it from having to be pulled.
+Some dental health problems like an infection of a tooth’s nerve or root are found inside a tooth and must be addressed with specific procedures to save it from being pulled.
 At Northgate Dental Centre Ltd., we offer root canal treatment in Edmonton.
-A root canal is usually required when bacteria has entered a tooth through cracks, deep cavities, or flawed fillings.
-This causes an abscess which in turn causes an infection of the pulp and nerve of the tooth.
+A root canal is usually required when bacteria has entered a tooth through cracks, deep cavities, or defective fillings.
+This causes an abscess, which causes an infection of the pulp and nerve of the tooth.
 Northgate Dental Centre Ltd. can determine if you need root canal treatment by taking an x-ray and performing a thorough examination.

 Earlier, root canal treatments were painful.
 With advancements in dentistry and local anesthetics, people experience little pain during the treatment.